Collection of ancient and modern Roman Symbols

 labrys

-Labrys is the term for a double-headed axe, known to the Classical Greeks as Pelekys or Sagaris and to the Romans as a bipennis.
+Labrys is the term for a double-headed ax, known to the Classical Greeks as Pelekys or Sagaris, and to the Romans as a bipennis.
 The labrys symbolism is found in Minoan, Thracian, Greek, and Byzantine religion, mythology, and art, dating from the Middle Bronze Age onwards.
-The labrys also appear in African religious symbolism and mythology (see Shango).
+The labrys also appears in African religious symbolism and mythology (see Shango).
 The labrys was formerly a symbol of Greek fascism.
 Today it is sometimes used as a symbol of Hellenic Neopaganism.
 As an LGBT symbol, it represents lesbianism and female or matriarchal power.

 Roman Symbols

-solar crossThe Solar Cross or Sun Cross features a circle around a cross; the solar cross has many variations, including the one on this page.
-It is an ancient symbol, carvings of which were found in 1980 on the basis of Bronze-age burial urns at Southworth Hall Barrow, Croft, Cheshire, England, and the urns date back to circa 1440 BC.
+solar crossThe Solar Cross or Sun Cross features a circle around a cross; the solar cross has many variations including the one on this page.
+It is an ancient symbol; carvings of which were found in 1980 on the bases of Bronze-age burial urns at Southworth Hall Barrow, Croft, Cheshire, England and the urns date back to circa 1440 BC.
 This symbol has been used throughout history by different religions, groups, and families (as a Japanese samurai family crest), eventually working its way into Christian iconography.

-fascesFasces, a plural tantum, from the Latin word Fasces, symbolizes summary power and jurisdiction and “strength through unity.”
+fascesFasces, a plurale tantum, from the Latin word Fasces, symbolizes summary power and jurisdiction, and “strength through unity.”

-The traditional Roman fasces consisted of a bundle of white birch rods tied together with a red leather ribbon into a cylinder, and often including a bronze axe (or sometimes two) amongst the rods, with the blade(s) on the side, projecting from the bundle.
+The traditional Roman fasces consisted of a bundle of white birch rods, tied together with a red leather ribbon into a cylinder, and often including a bronze ax (or sometimes two) amongst the rods, with the blade(s) on the side, projecting from the bundle.

-In many circumstances, it was used as a symbol of the Roman Republic, including being carried in processions, much the way a flag might be carried today.
+It was used as a symbol of the Roman Republic in many circumstances, including being carried in processions, much the way a flag might be carried today.

 delphi omphalosThe Omphalos – An omphalos is an ancient religious stone artifact or Baetylus.
 In Greek, the word omphalos means “navel” (compare the name of Queen Omphale).
 According to the ancient Greeks, Zeus sent out two eagles to fly across the world to meet at its center, the “navel” of the world.
 Omphalos stones used to denote this point were erected in several areas surrounding the Mediterranean Sea; the most famous of those was at the oracle in Delphi.

 gorgonThe Gorgon In Greek mythology, a so-called Gorgon, transl.
-Gorgo or gorgon, “terrible” or, according to some, “loud-roaring,” was a vicious female monster with sharp fangs, a protective deity from early religious concepts.
+Gorgo or gorgon, “terrible” or, according to some, “loud-roaring” was a vicious female monster with sharp fangs which was a protective deity from early religious concepts.
 Her power was so strong that anyone attempting to look upon her would be turned to stone; therefore, such images were put upon items from temples to wine kraters for protection.
-The Gorgon wore a belt of serpents intertwined as a clasp, confronting each other.
+The Gorgon wore a belt of serpents that intertwined as a clasp, confronting each other.
 There were three of them: Medusa, Stheno, and Euryale.
-Only Medusa was mortal; the other two were immortal.
+Only Medusa was mortal; the other two are immortal.

 labrynthThe labyrinth In Greek mythology, the Labyrinth (Greek labyrinthos) was an elaborate structure designed and built by the legendary artificer Daedalus for King Minos of Crete at Knossos.
-Its function was to hold the Minotaur, a half man and half bull creature that was eventually killed by the Athenian hero Theseus.
-Daedalus had cunningly made the Labyrinth so he could barely escape it after he built it.
+Its function was to hold the Minotaur, a creature that was half man and half bull and was eventually killed by the Athenian hero Theseus.
+Daedalus had made the Labyrinth so cunningly that he could barely escape it after he built it.
 Theseus was aided by Ariadne, who provided him with a fateful thread, literally the “clew,” or “clue,” to rewind his way.

-hygeiaThe Bowl of Hygeia The “Bowl of Hygeia” symbol is the most widely recognized international pharmacy symbol.
+hygeiaThe bowl of Hygeia The “Bowl of Hygeia” symbol is the most widely recognized international symbol of pharmacy.
 In Greek mythology, Hygeia was the daughter and assistant of Aesculapius (sometimes spelled Asklepios), the God of Medicine and Healing.
 Hygeia’s traditional symbol was a bowl containing a medicinal potion with the serpent of Wisdom (or guardianship) partaking in it.
-This is the same serpent of Wisdom which appears on the caduceus, the staff of Aesculapius, which is the symbol of medicine.
+This is the same serpent of Wisdom, which appears on the caduceus, the staff of Aesculapius, which is the symbol of medicine.

-cimaruta.jpg (11450 bytes)Cimaruta – This is an ancient Italian amulet that is typically hung over an infant’s crib or worn around the neck.
+cimaruta.jpg (11450 bytes)Cimaruta This is an ancient Italian amulet that is typically hung over an infant’s crib or worn around the neck.
 It is supposed to offer protection from the evil eye.
 It means the ‘sprig of rue’ and refers to one of the most sacred Italian plants.
-The charm is made from silver and shaped like a rue sprig with three main branches.
+The charm is made from silver and shaped as a rue sprig with three main branches.
 These symbolize the triple aspect of the moon goddess (Diana Triformis) as a maiden, mother & crone.
-Several small charms hang on the tips of the branches, such as the key that represents access to knowledge and power, a fish that is symbolic of fertility and abundance, a hand to fend off evil effect, a flower for protection, and the crescent moon representing the horns of God.
+Several small charms hang on the tips of the branches, such as the key that represents access to knowledge and power; fish that is symbolic of fertility and abundance; hand to fend off evil effect; flower for protection; and crescent moon representing the horns of God.

-Knot of HerculesThe Knot of Hercules, also known as Heracles Knot, Love Knot, and Marriage Knot, is a famous Roman and Greek protective charm.
+Knot of HerculesThe knot of Hercules Also known as Heracles Knot, Love Knot and Marriage Knot, the Knot of Hercules is a famous Roman and Greek protective charm.
 This strong knot, made with two intertwined ropes, was considered an important part of a Roman bride’s wedding dress.
-Hercules was regarded as the guardian of married life, and so the Knot of Hercules became symbolic of a happy and fruitful marriage.
+Hercules was regarded as the guardian of married life, and so, the Knot of Hercules became symbolic of a happy and fruitful marriage.
 It was tied around the bride’s waist and could be untied only by her husband.
-As the Knot of Hercules symbolized lasting love and commitment, it came to be used as love tokens during medieval times.
+As the Knot of Hercules symbolized lasting love and commitment, it came to be used as love tokens during the medieval times.